pmatseykanets/gh-tools/cmd/gh-find/README.md

 ## Environment variables

-`GITHUB_TOKEN` shoud be set and contain GitHub personal access token
+`GHTOOLS_TOKEN` and `GITHUB_TOKEN` in the order of precedence can be used to set a GitHub access token.

 ### Examples